tsimeonov/Computer-Science/js-guide/Ch3-Language-core.md

 <h5>3.4.3: Using the selector Operator</h5>

+In programming, you'll often want to assign one value or another to a variable depending on a condition.

 ```js
 // Structure of the selection operator
 const variable = condition ? value1 : value2;